 - Ability to host computers/graphics cards

-- Advanced anti burn-in & image-retention features6
+- Advanced anti burn-in and image-retention features6

 - Tempered glass face7